 All the ecosystems are interconnected and interdependent in one way or the other so when there is an imbalance in one, it impacts the other ecosystems as well.
 As a result, human interventions are causing ecological imbalances in epic proportions.

-Animals belonging to the terrestrial ecosystem like the Black rhino, the orangutan, Arum leopard, and the giant pandas, are under great danger.
-Likewise, turtles, salmonids and marine mammals like the blue whale, belonging to the marine ecosystem are also in danger.
+Animals belonging to the terrestrial ecosystem like the Black rhino, the orangutan, Arum leopard, and the giant pandas, are in great danger.
+Likewise, turtles, salmonids, and marine mammals like the blue whale, belonging to the marine ecosystem are also in danger.

-The International Union for Conservation of Nature or the IUCN has declared hundreds of species across the world to be in the list of critically endangered species.
+The International Union for Conservation of Nature or the IUCN has declared hundreds of species across the world to be on the list of critically endangered species.
 This is mostly due to overfishing and climate change which in itself is a consequence of human negligence.
-This article covers some of those marine lives who are critically endangered.
+This article covers some of those marine lives that are critically endangered.

 The following are some of the aquatic animals or species that are on the verge of extinction.